lyellread/cs427-final-project/documentation/documentation.md

 Our program relies on three secret keys: a key for encryption and decryption of a file, and two keys to generate a MAC for the encrypted file's contents.

-The encrypted keys and their hash will be kept in a file, and the decrypted keys will be extracted and used internally within the program only.
+The encrypted (and MAC'ed!) keys will be kept in a file, and the decrypted keys will be extracted and used internally within the program only.
 This is reflected below:

 \